napagroup/grape-ui-react/docs/introduction.md

 ```

 ### Usage
-Import 🍇UI components into your project
+Import grape-ui components into your project
 ```jsx static
 import { Paragraph } from 'grape-ui-react';
 ```